marananni/2022ws_do_mn/presentation.md

 "CULTURE IS HOW ORGANIZATIONS DO THINGS." - [Robbie Katanga](https://hbr.org/2013/05/what-is-organizational-culture)

-Culture describes the overarching system of values and norms adopted by a group of people.
-It refers to the behavioral patterns in an organization that can be observed.
-Consequently, these behavior occur repeatedly.
+* overarching system of values and norms adopted by a group of people
+* observable behavioral patterns in an organization
+* behavior occur repeatedly

 ---